Zechariah Lesson 3

 Genesis 22:11-12 - And the angel of the Lord called unto him out of heaven, and said, Abraham, Abraham: and he said, Here am I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me.

-So what then do the multi-colored horses depict?
+Now back the vision.
+What do the multi-colored horses depict?
 Verse 10 tells us that they are those whom God has sent to patrol the earth.

 What about the colors?
 What do they mean?
 We are not told, but the colors of the horses most likely depict the varied missions of their riders.
 That is what the colors depict in Revelation 6.
 Perhaps the red colors depict fire and blood, and the white color depicts glory and victory.
 We can't say for sure, and perhaps the failure of the inspired explanation in verse 10 to mention the colors means that the colors are just there to paint a more vivid picture.

 What about the myrtle trees that were in the bottom?
 The myrtle tree is a small evergreen, never growing taller than about eight feet.
 That they were in the bottom just means that they were in a hollow.
 The trees were short to begin with, and this just made them appear even shorter.
 If God had wanted to choose a tall, stately tree, he could have chosen a cedar or an oak, but he did not.
 He chose a myrtle.
 Remember how the great king Nebuchadnezzar was depicted in Daniel 4:11?
-"The tree grew, and was strong, and the height thereof reached unto heaven, and the sight thereof to the end of all the earth."
-Why not choose a tree like that?
-Why a myrtle tree?

 What we see with the choice of a myrtle tree is a theme that runs all throughout Zechariah, and in fact all throughout the Bible.
 God chooses people who appear small and insignificant from a worldly perspective, but God uses such people to accomplish his great and wonderful plans.

 1 Corinthians 1:26-29 - For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence.

 The verses that follow suggest that this time of peace refers to the peace that the Babylonians were experiencing in contrast to the divine judgment that had been prophesied against them.
-We earlier looked at one such prophecy from Isaiah 13.
+Last week we looked at one such prophecy from Isaiah 13.
 If we flip one chapter ahead to Isaiah 14:7, we find the same phrase that we see here in verse 11 - the whole earth is at rest, and is quiet.
 And those are the only two places in the Bible where that exact phrase is found.

 Recall what we read earlier from Isaiah 13.